ading2210/openplayground-api/README.md

 This is an unoffical API wrapper for the website [OpenPlayground](https://nat.dev), which provides access to a wide array of AI models for free, including ChatGPT, GPT-4, and Claude.

 ## Notice:
 OpenPlayground has recently announced that they are going to starting deleting accounts that access their API via automated means (probably as as a direct response to this library).
-Its not apparent how they plan to enforce this, but for now, you should be fine as long as you don't send to many requests.
+You should be fine as long as you don't send to many requests, since this library is able to bypass their bot detection by spoofing the `X-Session` header.
 They've also recently been requiring SMS verification upon signup, but this can easily be bypassed by signing in using a Google account.

 ![screenshot from their discord server](https://media.discordapp.net/attachments/1072352756481929316/1088019955322196048/image.png)